Google's cloud business nabs Home Depot as client

 Landing Home Depot, the Atlanta-based construction and home-improvement retailer with over 2,000 stores in the U.S., Canada, and Mexico, bolsters Google Cloud’s standing among bricks and mortar businesses.
 Home Depot declined to provide any details on its deal with Google.

-Google’s cloud business generated about $500 million in revenues last year, according to analysts at Goldman Sachs.
+Google’s cloud business generated about $500 million (352 million pounds) in revenues last year, according to analysts at Goldman Sachs.
 That compares to $74.5 billion overall for parent company Alphabet Inc (GOOGL.O), but the cloud business is one of its fastest-growing business areas.

 Overall, Google is the No.4 player in cloud infrastructure services, according to Synergy Research, with 4 percent market share last year.
 Amazon's AWS took 31 percent of the market, Microsoft's Azure 9 percent, and IBM (IBM.N), 7 percent.

-Note: (This version of the story has been corrected to remove reference to Airbnb, which is not a major customer for Google's cloud services, in paragraph 4)